 Implementing an email drip campaign into your B2B sales pipeline is also an effective way to nurture leads because it allows the KDM to look over your company’s website and digital content on their own time.
 Email campaigns are a less invasive approach to B2B lead generation and have minimal impact on their own.
 When paired with follow-up phone calls, email campaigns serve a more prominent role in your sales strategy.

 Ideally, the end goal of B2B appointment setting is to set appointments with interested and qualified prospects.
 Although SDRs need to set appointments, it’s vital to schedule them with businesses that meet your company’s criteria.
 Without identifying company qualifiers, SDRs risk setting up meetings with businesses that provide little to no value to your company.
-Unfortunately, this can result in a loss of revenue.
+Unfortunately, this can result in a loss of revenue and hours of wasted time.

 An effective sales management strategy starts with quality appointment setters.
 Abstrakt provides appointment setting services to ensure that prospective customers reach every step in the sales process and bring you one step closer to closing the deal.